Fast and Simple Sorting Using Partial Information: Topological Heapsort with Lookahead

 The first step is to determine when the additive $n$ term is significant.
 To do this we introduce two more concepts.
 For each vertex $v$, we define $\el(v)$, the \emph{level} of $v$, to be the number of vertices on any longest path (one having the most vertices) to $v$ in the original DAG $G$.
 A path to $v$ of $\el(v)$ vertices starts at a source of $G$; a vertex $v$ is a source if and only if $\el(v)=1$.
 We define a \emph{bottleneck} to be a vertex that is the only vertex on its level.

+Bottlenecks are useful to us because if $v$ is a bottleneck, every vertex on a level higher than $\el(v)$ must follow $v$ in any topological order.
+This implies that in every topological order, the bottlenecks are in increasing order by level.
+This means that we can solve the sorting problem by sorting the bottlenecks by level (which takes no comparisons), sorting the non-bottlenecks by value, and merging the two sorted lists.
+This is our approach.
+The details require a bit of care.

+We shall prove that $\log T$ is small compared to $n$ (and the original algorithm would thus perform $\Theta(\log T + n) = \omega(\log T)$ comparisons) only when at least a positive constant fraction of the vertices are bottlenecks.
+As we shall see, this implies that the number of comparisons needed to sort the non-bottlenecks and to insert them into the sorted list of bottlenecks is $\OO(\log T)$, as desired.

 We can compute vertex levels in $\OO(m+n)$ time by initializing $\el(v)=1$ for each vertex $v$ and running topological sort with the following addition: Set $\el(w) \gets \max\{\el(w), \el(v)+1\}$ each time an arc $vw$ is deleted (when $v$ is the source being deleted).
-Given vertex levels, we can find all the bottlenecks in $\OO(n)$ time.
+Given vertex levels, we can find all the bottlenecks and order them in increasing order both by level and by value in $\OO(n)$ time and no comparisons.

 \begin{lemma} If $G$ has $b$ bottlenecks, then $\log T \geq (n-b)/2$. \end{lemma} \begin{proof} Let $V_i$ be the set of vertices on level $i$, and let $\ell$ be the number of levels.
 Since every level that does not contain a bottleneck contains at least two vertices, $2(\ell-b) \leq n-b$.
 This gives $\ell \leq (n+b)/2$.
 Every arc is from a vertex on a lower level to one on a higher level.
 Thus we can form a topological order of $G$ by ordering the vertices level by level in increasing level order, and within each level ordering the vertices arbitrarily.
-It follows that\footnote{Throughout this paper, $|S|$ denotes the size of a set $S$.} Taking logarithms gives $\log T \leq n - \el$.
+It follows that\footnote{Throughout this paper, $|S|$ denotes the size of a set $S$.} Taking logarithms gives $\log T \geq n - \el$.
 Combining this with the inequality $\ell \leq (n+b)/2$ gives the lemma. \end{proof}

 By \cref{L:many-bottlenecks}, topological heapsort does $\OO(\lg T)$ comparisons when run on any DAG with at most $(1-\epsilon)n$ bottlenecks, where $\epsilon$ is any positive constant, since in this case $\log T \ge \epsilon n/2 = \Omega(n)$.
 Thus we only need a way to handle graphs in which at least a large constant fraction of the vertices are bottlenecks.